KaTeX/KaTeX/CONTRIBUTING.md

 The fonts for KaTeX live in a submodule stored in `submodules/katex-fonts`.
 When you first clone the KaTeX repository, use
 `git submodule update --init --recursive` to download the corresponding fonts repository.
-After running `yarn install`, you should have Git hooks that will automatically run this command after switching to branches where `submodules/katex-fonts` point to different commits.
+After running `yarn`, you should have Git hooks that will automatically run this command after switching to branches where `submodules/katex-fonts` point to different commits.